wp-plugins/ultimate-ads-manager/README.txt

 == Frequently Asked Questions ==

-= How to display a created advertisement? =
+= How to display an advertisement in the sidebar? =
 Go to Appearance/Widgets and drag the Ultimate Ads Manager widget into a Widget Area (e.g. Sidebar).
+= How to display an advertisement in a post? =
+Include the ad's shordcode in your post.
+You can find the shortcodes in the ads overview table.

 == Screenshots ==